 - Press Enter.

-As we are looking for blank rows to delete, each of the blank rows’ cells will be blank.
-So we have designed criteria to find the blank cells first.
-Then using Boolean logic, we have deleted the blank cells, in other words, the blank rows.
+We are looking for blank rows to delete, each of the blank rows’ cells will be blank.
+We have designed criteria to find the blank cells first.
+Using Boolean logic, we have deleted the blank cells.

 ⮞ E5:E14<>””